 Sabin connects people with the resources they need to overcome barriers to vaccination and improve vaccine uptake.
 Sabin helps immunization professionals inoculate against misinformation about vaccines by providing them with the latest tactics, tools and behavioral insights to encourage vaccine confidence within their communities.

-As part of the Sabin Vaccine Institute’s commitment to improving vaccine acceptance, Sabin is implementing a small grants program: Social and Behavioral Interventions for Vaccination Acceptance.
-The primary goal of the program is to identify promising social and behavioral interventions for addressing vaccination hesitancy and improving acceptance in low- and middle-income countries.
+As part of the Sabin Vaccine Institute’s commitment to improving vaccine acceptance, Sabin launched the Social and Behavioral Interventions for Vaccination Acceptance Small Grants Program.
+The primary goal of the program is to support promising social and behavioral interventions for addressing vaccination hesitancy and improving acceptance in low- and middle-income countries.
 The program provides an opportunity for bottom-up approaches to designing and piloting interventions and contributing to generating evidence.
-The secondary goal of this program is to build collaborative relationships for social and behavioral research between academic researchers and immunization program managers at the country level.
-Under this program, three small grants of up to US$24,000 each will be awarded for intervention research projects, which can be conducted over a period of eight months beginning August 2019.
+The secondary goal is to build collaborative relationships for social and behavioral research between academic researchers and immunization program staff at the country level.

 The Vaccination Acceptance Research Network seeks to build and support a network that increases vaccination acceptance and demand, particularly in low- and middle-income countries, through the design, development, application and use of social and behavioral science expertise, evidence, methods and approaches.
 The Vaccination Acceptance Research Network is building an international, multi-disciplinary, not-for-profit network to foster and facilitate social and behavioral science-based collaborations.
 The network includes university-based social and behavioral researchers and scientists; national immunization programs and public health institutes; immunization stakeholder agencies, partners and donors; public health schools, researchers and research institutes; public health agencies and ministries of health; and professional societies and associations (e.g., medical, health communications, behavioral and social science).